arijitdutta67/Hello-world/Personal.md

 ## Hobbies
 Here are some activities which I love to do in my free times.
-- Reading books
+- Reading
 - Swimming
 - Playing flute, table tennis
 - Traveling
-- Spending time with families and friends
+- Spending time with family and friends
-- Learning new things e.g. solving rubik cubes (checked), playing piano and sitar (in the wishlist)
+- Learning new things